-- (b) For the purpose of this Article, "continuous service" shall commence on the first duty day an ASF Member begins employment in the Minnesota State System and shall be interrupted only by separation because of resignation or dismissal for just cause.
-A leave of absence without pay granted in accordance with Article 19 shall not interrupt "continuous service"; however, an ASF Member shall not accrue additional continuous service while on such unpaid leave status. - (c) Less than Six (6) Month ASF Members and Intermittent Appointments.
+- 2. "Continuous service" is not interrupted if: - a) A leave of absence without pay was granted in accordance with Article 19 and the AFS Member returns to work; however an ASF Member will not accrue additional continuous service while on such unpaid leave status. - b) i) an individual was laid off or retrenched under a State of Minnesota labor agreement or compensation plan, or a Minnesota State labor agreement or compensation plan; and ii) still has recall rights under that agreement or plan, and iii) is recalled or hired into an ASF position within the recall period; however the individual will not accrue additional continuous service" for the period during which they were on such layoff or retrenched status. - c) An individual moves from a position at a Minnesota State college or university to an ASF position at a Minnesota State university when the end date of the prior position and the start date of the new position are contiguous. - 3.
+The length of continuous service determined for an ASF Member under previous versions of this labor agreement shall remain unchanged until the ASF Member experiences an interruption as defined in paragraph 1 above. - (c) Less than Six (6) Month ASF Members and Intermittent Appointments.
 ASF Members with appointments of fewer than six (6) months in duration and ASF Members on an Intermittent Appointment shall not accrue vacation. - (d) Part-time ASF Members.
 Part-time ASF Members who work less than the normal eighty (80) hours per payroll period shall have their vacation accruals prorated according to the portion of time employed each payroll period in accordance with the proration table listed below.